beckyrucker/hello-world/Coding/Paring-Students/text.md

 {Anne, Chet}, {Beth, Dirk}
 {Anne, Dirk}, {Beth, Chet}`

 Your task is to write a program that, given a *list of students*, produces a *list of all possible sets of pairings*, without duplicates.
-When you are finished, you are welcome to read or run a suggested solution, or to post your own solution or discuss the exercise in the comments below.